 A Recent Review of this guide

-1978 UCLA graduate in Fine Arts.
+1978 UCLA graduate in Fine Arts & Design.
 On Mallorca I've worked as a writer contributing articles about Mallorca's cultural and gastronomy scene for Finest Addresses Mallorca, the US based Cuisine Noir Magazine, The Culinary Scoop, the Nile Guide and as former editor and journalist for Mallorca Golf&Go!
 Magazine.